Intro-Sci-Comp-UIowa/biol-4386-course-project-LexysMarie/BIOL_project/FinalProject.md

 14. Customize the plot with titles and labels

-15. Generate a summary statistics table
+15. Generate a statistical correlation table

 ## Results and Discussion